piaecoclim/applied_landsurface_modeling/README.md

 * Influence of LAI and Temperature on $\beta_0$
 * Running over all grid cells at the same time using xarray functionality

+Have a look at the basic structure of the model [here](workflow.jpeg).

 All Data has 0.5° spatial resolution and a temporal coverage between 2000 and 2023

 * LAI data (MOD15A2H.061) is lineary interpolated to daily resolution (origionally 8-daily)